genesiscommunitysuccess/docs/docs/02_creating-applications/05_configure-runtime/06_database.md

 Because we abstract from the underlying technology, you can easily toggle between any of these four.

-There are also tools that enable you to [stream real-time data reliably to and from any classic Oracle/SQL database](/creating-applications/defining-your-application/integrations/database-streaming/dbtogenesis/overview/).
+There are also tools that enable you to stream real-time data reliably to and from any classic Oracle/SQL database](/creating-applications/defining-your-application/integrations/database-streaming/dbtogenesis/overview/).

 By default, FoundationDB is installed on the platform.
 If you need to use another supported database, follow the steps below.